Cotton production in Pakistan

 Cotton production in Pakistan is integral to the economic development of the country.
 The nation is largely dependent on the cotton industry and its related textile sector, and the crop has been given a principal status in the country.
-Cotton is grown as an industrial crop in 15% of the nation's land during the monsoon months of May to August, known as the Kharif period, and is grown at a smaller scale between February and April.Pakistan occupied the fourth position among the cotton growers of the world, the first three bgehhrhrhrui bfhejirjrjdhruirjrkeiro htjdlcnc.
-Xbz.
+Cotton is grown as an industrial crop in 15% of the nation's land during the monsoon months of April–May, known as the Kharif period, and is grown at a smaller scale between February and April.
+Pakistan occupied the fourth position among the cotton growers of the world, the first three being India, China and USA.